bowmnath/cis-457-w23/activities/week-15-security.md

-16. You download a Linux distribution for installation and, because you are a responsible computer user, you also download a file `SHA256SUMS` and another file `SHA256SUMS.gpg`.
+16. You download a Linux distribution for installation and, because you are a responsible computer user, you also download a file `SHA256SUMS.gpg`.
-    The first file is a hash of the installer that you downloaded.
-    The second file is the same hash file, but signed by the Linux maintainer's private key.
+    The second file is a file containing the hash of the installer signed by the Linux maintainer's private key.

     Describe, at a high level, the steps you should take before you run the installer.